 Instructions

-- Divide cookie dough in half.
-Into one half mix in the pistachio pudding, chopped pistachio nuts and green food coloring.
-Shape into a small rectangle; wrap in plastic and refrigerate for 1 hour.
+- In one half of the dough mix in the pistachio pudding, chopped pistachio nuts, and green food coloring.
+Shape dough into a small rectangle; wrap in plastic and refrigerate for 1 hour.

-- Mix the cocoa powder and the brown sugar into the remaining dough.
-Shape into a small rectangle, wrap in plastic and refrigerate 1 hour.
+- In the second half, mix the cocoa powder and the brown sugar into the dough.
+Shape into a small rectangle, wrap in plastic, and refrigerate 1 hour.

-- Heat oven to 350 degrees F. Using a long, thin knife, slice dough into 1/4-inch-thick slices.
-Place on un-greased baking sheets and bake at 350 degrees F for 11 to 12 minutes.
+- Preheat the oven to 350°F. Using a long, sharp knife, slice the chilled dough into ¼-inch-thick pieces.
+Place the slices on ungreased baking sheets and bake for 11–12 minutes.

-- Remove from baking sheets and cool completely on a wire rack.
-Enjoy!
+- Remove cookies from the baking sheets and let cool completely on a wire rack.
+Serve & enjoy!

 Can I Make Pinwheel Cookies in Advance?